calq-framework/cmd/README.md

 ```

 ### Custom Command Executors
-By default, CalqCmdController uses `CliCommandExecutor` which leverages CalqFramework.Cli for command-line style parsing.
+By default, CalqCmdController uses `CalqCommandExecutor` which leverages CalqFramework.Cli for command-line style parsing.
 You can provide a custom `ICalqCommandExecutor` implementation for different command execution strategies:

 ```csharp
 // Custom executor example